stonepros/stone/doc/man/8/rbd.rst

 * notcp_nodelay - Enable Nagle's algorithm on client sockets (since 4.0).

-* cephx_sign_messages - Enable message signing for msgr1 on-the-wire protocol
+* stonex_sign_messages - Enable message signing for msgr1 on-the-wire protocol
   (since 4.4, default).
 For msgr2.1 protocol this option is ignored: message signing is built into 'secure' mode and not offered in 'crc' mode.

-* nocephx_sign_messages - Disable message signing for msgr1 on-the-wire protocol
+* nostonex_sign_messages - Disable message signing for msgr1 on-the-wire protocol
   (since 4.4).
 For msgr2.1 protocol this option is ignored.

 * mount_timeout=x - A timeout on various steps in `rbd device map` and